andrewcooke/choochoo/README.md

 As a consequence of all this I am putting less effort into [install and startup instructions](https://andrewcooke.github.io/choochoo/).
-So for a time
-- until plans change or I get web hosting working - this project will be more difficult to use.
+So for a time (until plans change or I get web hosting working) this project will be more difficult to use.
 I'm sorry about this, but it's clearly not sustainable in its current form.
 Hopefully it will continue to evolve until it reaches a more useful form.